zhullyb/monyhar/monyhar/docs/clangd.md

 Alternative: download clangd from the official [Releases](https://github.com/clangd/clangd/releases) page.

-Note: clangd 10.0.0 does not work with Chromium; use one of the more recent pre-release versions of 11 or later on the Releases page.
+Note: clangd 10.0.0 does not work with Monyhar; use one of the more recent pre-release versions of 11 or later on the Releases page.

 If you prefer to build clangd locally, use the following command to build from